lourenco-pedro/PTwitch/README.md

 This git is the raw version of my PTwich project that I solved to share with you guys :)

-Feel free to implement in your own way and use it for commercial porpuses.

 If you guys have any feedback about the code - It architecture, performance, etc - I'll be glad to read them in my email pedropereralourenco@gmail.com.

 ## TwitchLib by swiftyspiffy